Wichita Lineman: Certifications

-Accolades
+Legacy and accolades

 In 2021, Rolling Stone magazine's list of the "500 Greatest Songs of All Time" ranked "Wichita Lineman" at number 206.
-British music journalist Stuart Maconie called it "the greatest pop song ever composed" and the BBC described it as "one of those rare songs that seems somehow to exist in a world of its own – not just timeless but ultimately outside of modern music".
-"Wichita Lineman" was spotlighted in series 12 of BBC Radio 4's Soul Music, a documentary series featuring stories behind pieces of music with a powerful emotional impact.
+BBC Radio described it as "one of those rare songs that seems somehow to exist in a world of its own – not just timeless but ultimately outside of modern music" and spotlighted it in series 12 of Soul Music, their long-running show documenting the stories behind influential music with a powerful emotional impact.
+Bob Dylan considered it "the greatest song ever written" and British music journalist Stuart Maconie called it "the greatest pop song ever composed."
 In 2017, Paste placed the song at number two on their list of the 12 greatest Glen Campbell songs; in their version, Billboard ranked it number three.

 The single was inducted into the Grammy Hall of Fame in 2000.
-In 2019, the song was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".
+In 2019, the Library of Congress preserved the song in the National Recording Registry for being "culturally, historically, or aesthetically significant."

+Journalist and author Dylan Jones published the book The Wichita Lineman: Searching in the Sun for the World's Greatest Unfinished Song in 2019, documenting the song's genesis and enduring legacy.